 The farm business tenancy formerly held between the River Bourne Community Farm and Mr. Peter Bialek was subsequently transferred to the Devenish Bradshaw Charitable Trust.
-In 2020 it was agreed that the operational partnership between the Community Farm and the Devenish Bradshaw Charitable Trust would be best served by the Devenish Bradshaw Charitable Trust (The Trust) managing the Higher Tier Agreement on the water meadows and any subsequent grant funded projects in-house.
-The River Bourne Community Farm (The Farm) will continue to take a proactive role in land management on the water meadows through a Memorandum of Agreement between the Farm and The Trust (See Appendix 1).
+In 2020 it was agreed that the operational partnership between the Community Farm and the Devenish Bradshaw Charitable Trust would be best served by the Devenish Bradshaw Charitable Trust (The Trust) delivering the Higher Tier Agreement on the water meadows and any subsequent grant funded projects in-house and the farm business tenancy with the Community Farm was dissolved.
+The River Bourne Community Farm (The Farm) continues to take a proactive role in land management on the water meadows through a Memorandum of Understanding between the Farm and The Trust (See Appendix 1).

-Devenish Bradshaw Trustees: Jane Wilkinson (Chair), Simon Browning, David Burton, Sue Gallagher, Samantha Lane, Ben Parker, Duncan Scott.
-Amy Cooper has volunteered to become a Trustee in early 2022.
+Devenish Bradshaw Trustees: Jane Wilkinson (Chair), David Burton, Amy Whetstone, Sue Gallagher, Sam Gill (Treasurer), Ben Parker, Duncan Scott.